-David works with ministries of defence and armed forces around the world to improve their efficiency and effectiveness.
-His projects have included multi-year transformations in aerospace and defence manufacturing, the application of lean management techniques to maintenance in land, air and naval equipment and the optimisation of organisation design and personnel management.
-He has supported a number of substantial transformations related to indirect and direct purchasing and supply-chain design and manufacturing.
+David’s projects have included multi-year transformations in aerospace and defence manufacturing, application of lean management techniques for maintenance and optimization of organization design and personnel management, and major corporate transformations covering topics including portfolio strategy, sales growth, and operational efficiency.
+He has supported multiple substantial transformations related to indirect and direct purchasing and supply-chain design and manufacturing.

-David also aids McKinsey’s pro bono efforts, applying his experience in military logistics to support disaster-recovery teams.
-He led our aid efforts following the 2010 earthquake in Haiti, working with the Haitian government and leading NGOs and others in the international community to manage disaster recovery and reconstruction operations.
+David also aids McKinsey’s pro-bono efforts, applying his experience in military logistics to support disaster-recovery teams.
+He led our aid efforts following the 2010 earthquake in Haiti, working with the Haitian government, leading NGOs, and other organizations in the international community to manage disaster recovery and reconstruction operations.
+He has played a major role in our COVID-19 support for governments in Europe.

 Published work